ChangJoo-Park/website-_/src/docs/development/ui/animations/tutorial.md

 instead.
 </aside>

-Each tween manages an aspect of the animation.
-For example:
+Each tween manages an aspect of the animation. 사용 예:

 <!-- skip -->
 {% prettify dart %}